The Supreme Court of Norway

 The head of a court of appeal is called the senior presiding court of appeal judge.
 Norway has six courts of appeal.

-Borgarting Court of Appeal covers the counties of Oslo and Viken, except for the municipalities that come under the territorial jurisdiction of Romerike and Glåmdal District Court
+- Borgarting Court of Appeal covers the counties of Oslo and Viken, with the exception of the municipalities that fall within the territorial jurisdiction of Romerike and Glåmdal District Court.

 District courts

 District courts are the courts of first instance.
 There are 23 district courts in Norway, with a total of 59 court venues.
-The head of a court is called a district recorder.
+The head of a court is called the Chief Judge.
 All district courts cover one or more municipalities.
 This is called the court district.

 District courts hear both civil cases and criminal cases.
-They also hear cases concerning temporary preventive detention, legal enforcement and the public division of marital estates, bankruptcy estates and the estates of deceased people.
+They also hear cases concerning temporary preventive detention, legal enforcement and the public division of marital estates, bankruptcy estates and deceased estates.
 In addition to this, they register deaths and issue certificates of probate and notarial confirmations.